vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 For example, a billion scale vector dataset using 768 dimensions with float precision requires close to 3TiB of memory.
-In addition, the `HNSW` graph data structure needs to be in-memory and, depending on `max-links-per-node (efConstruction)` setting, can add 20-40% to the vector data (depending on target accuracy).
+In addition, the `HNSW` graph data structure needs to be in-memory and, depending on `max-links-per-node (efConstruction)` setting, can add 20-40% in addition to the vector data (depending on target accuracy).
 Given this, indexing a 1B vector dataset using `HNSW` will need about 4TiB of memory.

 In 2022, many cloud provider will offer [cloud instance types](https://aws.amazon.com/ec2/instance-types/high-memory/)